ShuaibuPassionateProgrammer/learn_001/README.md

 # learn_001

-A minimal, beginner-friendly Python project that prints "Hello World" to the console using a simple class-based structure.
+A minimal, beginner-friendly Python project that prints a message to the console.
+By default, it prints "Hello World", but you can customize the message via command-line arguments or user input.
 This repository serves as a basic template for learning Python or kickstarting new console-based projects.

 ## Features

 - Clean, easy-to-understand code
-- Simple class structure for demonstration and extension
+- Accepts custom messages via command-line or user input
+- Robust error handling
 - Ready-to-run with minimal setup

 ## Requirements